If you need a translation, it’s best to avoid these nine pitfalls. Otherwise, your turnover and profits may fall instead of rise.

 Revision is also not limited to checking the spelling and grammar.
 In a true revision, source and target language are thoroughly compared sentence by sentence.

 When you get in touch with a translation agency or translator, make sure you are certain that a proper revision is being done.
 Don’t take anyone at their word.

 More on this subject: Revision: The holy grail

 A top-notch smartphone costs a lot of money.
 A top lawyer also costs a lot of money.
 In the same way, high quality translators are expensive or at least they seem to be.
 Then again, there is a lot you can do with them: communicate effectively, maintain your excellent image, increase your profits …

-There are, of course, cheaper alternatives but in the long run they always end up being more expensive.
+There are, of course, cheaper alternatives, but in the long run they always end up being more expensive.

 It happens all too often that a company chooses the cheap solution (or worse: machine translation) but complains about the bad quality of the translation afterwards.
-It is even more of a disaster when the company only notices this after a period of time and has already lost a lot of turnover.
+It’s even more of a disaster when the company only notices this after a period of time and has already lost a lot of turnover.

-Usually all translations need to be re-done.
+Usually all such translations need to be re-done.

 More on this subject: Why do translations seem expensive?